0xC9C3/Docker-Github-Actions-Runner/README.md

 Hourly builds are available on [Docker Hub](https://hub.docker.com/r/0xc9c3/github_actions_runner).

+This project builds itself!

 ## Usage

 The configuration is only generated once if it does not exist.

 **If you mount the config directory, make sure that your volume is writable by the user with the UID 1000.**

 This image is meant as a base image.

+You can find an example in builder.Dockerfile.

 ### Docker